-Infrastructure-as-a-Service (IaaS) — or outsourcing equipment such as hardware, servers and network systems to an infrastructure provider — can save businesses millions of dollars in costs and manpower.
+Infrastructure as a service (IaaS) — outsourcing equipment such as hardware, servers and network systems to an infrastructure provider — can save businesses millions of dollars in costs and labor.

-Maliyil, who often speaks about how he and his clients handle technology challenges in their companies, adds that transitioning to IaaS frees up valuable resources that help grow his business.
-“This evolution allows our engineering and customer-engagement teams to be more nimble and more focused on improving our product, instead of maintaining a large, cumbersome system.”
+Maliyil, who often speaks about how he and his clients handle technology challenges in their companies, added that the transition to IaaS has freed up valuable resources that have helped to grow his business.
+"This evolution allows our engineering and customer-engagement teams to be more nimble and more focused on improving our product, instead of maintaining a large, cumbersome system," he said.

 2. Cloud hosting

-AlertBoot initially hosted its servers via colocation services but eventually transitioned to cloud infrastructure services, eliminating the need to buy its own servers.
-The company hasn’t purchased its own equipment in years, which has led to a huge savings for a bootstrapped operation that has 30 employees worldwide.
+AlertBoot initially hosted its servers via colocation services (where businesses can rent space for servers) but eventually made the transition to cloud infrastructure services, eliminating the need to buy its own servers.
+The company hasn't purchased its own equipment in years, which has led to a huge savings for a bootstrapped operation that has 30 employees worldwide.

 "This move also saves us over $85,000 in monthly hosting expenses," Maliyil said.
 "I wouldn't host our servers any other way."

-IT service providers will usually tell you that your data is safe, but businesses should also outsource additional cybersecurity, according to cybersecurity and risk management analyst Cedric Leighton, who is also CEO of a Washington, D.C.-based strategic risk management consultancy.
+IT service providers will usually tell you that your data is safe, but businesses should also outsource additional cybersecurity, according to Cedric Leighton, founder and president of Cedric Leighton Associates, a strategic risk and leadership management consultancy.